 When I attended Gefiltefest, a highlight of my day was watching Itamar Srulovich of Honey & Co cooking up a delicious shakshuka.
 I found myself craving shakshuka for days afterwards, until something had to be done.
 I took decisive action, and headed into the kitchen to make shakshuka!

-Itamar used 15 cloves of garlic in his shakshuka, saying, “It sounds like a lot of garlic….. and it is!”
-Who am I to argue with an expert?
-In went 15 cloves of garlic 😀
+When I set out to make my own shakshuka, I remembered that Itamar had used 15 cloves of garlic in his, saying, “It sounds like a lot of garlic….. and it is!”
+Well, who am I to argue with an expert?
+I used 15 cloves of garlic.

-However, after that, our paths diverged.
-Itamar’s was a simple sauce of garlic, spices, tomato puree and water, while I decided to make mine more substantial by the addition of a couple of aubergines (eggplants) and tinned tomatoes rather than puree.
-I did use a generous hand with the spices though.
-The end result was fabulously delicious.
+However, after that, our shakshuka paths diverged.
+Itamar’s was a simple sauce of garlic, spices, tomato puree and water.
+However I decided to make mine more substantial by the addition of a couple of aubergines (eggplants) and tinned chopped tomatoes rather than puree.
+I did use a similarly generous hand with the spices though.

-I’m off grains (Whole30, sigh) but Kipper dipped a pitta bread into the rich, spicy sauce, and DH scooped his into a tortilla, wrapped it up and ate it that way.
+My daughter Kipper used a pitta to dip and scoop her shakshuka.
+Meanwhile DH simply shovelled his aubergine shakshuka into a tortilla wrap, rolled it up, and ate it!
 I’m not sure what he was saying through mouthfuls of delicious shakshuka, but it sounded appreciative, and it certainly disappeared very quickly!

 Kipper polished hers off too – aubergines and eggs are among her favourite foods, so I’m not surprised she enjoyed it.
 I’d toned down the heat for her benefit, which DH complained about – you can’t please all of the people etc. – so adjust the cayenne to your liking if you prefer it hotter.